Sunday, 21 December 2025

 What is Tachycardia?

-Tachycardia (tak-ih-KAHR-dee-uh) is a heart rate of over 100 beats per minute (BPM) while at rest.
+Tachycardia (tak-ih-KAHR-dee-uh) is the medical term for a resting heart rate that is unusually fast—specifically, over 100 beats per minute (BPM) in adults.

-Normal vs. Abnormal: It is normal for your heart to race during exercise or stress.
-It is abnormal if it races while you are sitting still or sleeping.
+Normal vs. Abnormal: It is entirely normal for your heart rate to increase significantly during physical exercise or acute stress as your body demands more oxygen.
+It is considered abnormal and potentially dangerous if your heart races while you are resting, sitting still, or sleeping.

 Symptoms

-When the heart beats too fast, it cannot pump blood effectively to the rest of the body.
-You may feel:
+When the heart beats too fast, it cannot fill up with enough blood between beats, meaning it cannot pump blood effectively to the rest of the body or the brain.
+You may experience:

-• Palpitations: A racing, fluttering, or "flopping" sensation in the chest.
+• Palpitations: An uncomfortable racing, fluttering, pounding, or "flopping" sensation in the chest.

-• Dizziness & Lightheadedness: Due to low oxygen reaching the brain.
+• Dizziness & Lightheadedness: Caused by a sudden drop in blood pressure and low oxygen reaching the brain.

 Types of Tachycardia